 Pepper Onion Potato Paratha.
 Here are some general basics about stuffed parathas.
 Stuffed parathas are whole wheat Indian flat bread.
 Stuffing can vary from potatoes, peas, onion, zucchini, pepper, cauliflower, cabbage, paneer, radish, carrot, cheese, and so on.

 How is this week treating you all?
-I am spending lots of time with my little munchkin Adoria, because her daycare is reopening in the first week of August.
+I am spending lots of time with my little munchkin Little-A, because her daycare is reopening in the first week of August.
 So I try to spend as much as time I can with her.

 I think that’s a Mommy talking. 😉